plasma-umass/slipcover/README.md

 its running time stays relatively close to the original.

-On [PyPy 3.9](https://pypy.org), the speedup is so high for some of the benchmarks that we plot it in logarithmic scale.
+On [PyPy 3.9](https://pypy.org), the speedup is so high for some of the benchmarks that we plot it in logarithmic scale (see the second image on the right).

 ### Accuracy
 We verified Slipcover's accuracy against [Coverage.py](https://github.com/nedbat/coveragepy)